What exactly is this study?

 No. This is the first Phase 3 trial to assess effectiveness of the Moderna mRNA vaccine.
 Previous phases have been conducted to analyze the safety and antibody response of the vaccine.
 Thus far, Phase 1 and 2 results indicate that the vaccine is safe.
 Phase 2 showed an ability to create an antibody response against the virus.
 Antibody response is what protects someone from getting the virus, but that’s what Phase 3 is designed to determine.

-Will I have to pay for the screening, the vaccine or the follow-up visits?
+Do participants pay for the screening, the vaccine or the follow-up visits?

-Will I receive payment for participating in this study?
+Do volunteers receive payment for participating in this study?

 Those who participate in this trial will receive compensation based on attending each appointment and completion of the study.
 Details will be communicated directly to each study participant when they have completed the screening process for participation.